-Amy now lives in London, where she works as a freelance writer (of fiction and nonfiction) and academic editor.
+Amy now lives in Devon, UK, where she works as a freelance writer (of fiction and nonfiction) and academic editor.
 Currently at work on a collection of new essays and stories, she has also written for TheDetroit News, Salon,Bright Lights Film Journal, Belt Magazine, Eclectica Magazine, Great Lakes Review, Streetlight Magazine,Cobalt Review, and the London Financial Times ‘Urban Ingenuity’ series.
-Amy is also a regular blogger for the Huffington Post UK.
+Amy has also blogged for the Huffington Post UK.

 Other projects concern the relations between place and memory, and the uses of private and public photographs in memory writing.
 The history and culture of Detroit and Michigan remain strong personal and research interests.

-She is a member of English PEN, and is involved in campaigns to defend the UK National Health Service.
+She has been a member of English PEN, and is involved in campaigns to defend the UK National Health Service.